israellopezdeveloper/democracy_chain/documentation/README.en.md

 # 🗳️ Democracy Chain

-**Democracy Chain** is a platform designed to facilitate the understanding of electoral programs through automatic document analysis.
-It helps voters discover which candidates best align with their ideas using natural language processing, embeddings, blockchain, and a vector database.
-It also includes a Web3-based DApp that interacts with smart contracts on Ethereum.
+**Democracy Chain** is a platform aimed at facilitating the understanding of electoral programs through automatic document analysis.
+It allows voters to discover which candidates best align with their ideas using natural language processing, embeddings, blockchain, and a vector database.
+It also includes a Web3-based DApp for interacting with smart contracts on Ethereum.

-This project is driven by two key motivations:
+This project is driven by two main motivations:

 - **To practice with Web3 technologies and RAG (Retrieval-Augmented Generation) systems**.
-- **To contribute to a more authentic and participatory democracy**, by making candidate proposals more accessible and verifiable.
+- **To contribute to a more real and participatory democracy**, by providing transparent access to candidate proposals.

+Through this application, any citizen can become a candidate, which is desirable for democratic participation.
+However, this can lead to **a large number of candidates**, making it very difficult for voters to make an informed choice.

+The solution is to create an **intelligent search engine**, where voters can describe in natural language what kind of proposals or values they are looking for in a candidate, and receive as a result the **10 candidates whose electoral programs most closely match** their query.

+This will promote informed voting and reduce political "infobesity".

 ---